eigerco/lumina/README.md

 # Lumina

-Rust implementation of Celestia's [data availability node](https://github.com/celestiaorg/celestia-node) able to run natively and in browser-based environments.
+Rust implementation of Celestia's [data availability node](https://github.com/celestiaorg/celestia-node) is able to run natively and in browser-based environments.

 Run Lumina now at [lumina.rs](https://lumina.rs/) and directly verify Celestia.